 “Don’t assume that staying home when your children are babies is the only or best way to parent.

-When I was considering having children I was in the prime “climbing” years of my career I was having so much fun learning and growing at work and I remember telling my mom I thought maybe I would wait a long time to have kids because I didn’t want to miss my moment in my career.
-My mom told me that when our kids are young, they have lots of little problems that are easy to spot, easy to fix and it doesn’t have to be the mom doing it all, when they are older they have fewer but big problems that only you can spot and only you can help them fix- she encouraged me to lean into my career, get a great support system set up to help me make it good for my family, and then prepare to be in a position to step back when my kids are teens if they need me to do so.
-This has played out beautifully for me and my family and as it turns out I did need to shift gears when my kids were teens and I am so grateful I had a plan to make that possible.”
+When I was considering having children I was in the prime 'climbing' years of my career.
+I was having so much fun learning and growing at work, and I remember telling my mom I thought maybe I would wait a long time to have kids because I didn’t want to miss my moment in my career.
+My mom told me that when our kids are young, they have lots of little problems that are easy to spot, easy to fix, and it doesn’t have to be the mom doing it all.
+When they're older, they have fewer but bigger problems that only you can spot and only you can help them fix.
+She encouraged me to lean into my career, get a great support system set up to help me make it good for my family, and then prepare to be in a position to step back when my kids are teens if they need me to do so.
+This has played out beautifully for me and my family, and as it turns out I did need to shift gears when my kids were teens, and I am so grateful I had a plan to make that possible.”

 What’s your context outside of work – do you have family, other people counting on you?
 Pets, hobbies, external commitments?

-“I am happily married to the cute boy I met and and fell for in 7th grade pre algebra and we have two super fun kids (ahem, adult children) Parker (20) and a student at Royal Holloway University and Avery (18) who is starting her senior year in high school in London.
+“I am happily married to the cute boy I met and fell for in 7th grade pre-algebra and we have two super fun kids (ahem, adult children) Parker (20) and a student at Royal Holloway University and Avery (18) who is starting her senior year in high school in London.

-We have two dogs and a cat in London and a small herd of Texas Longhorn cattle at our ranch in Texas.”
+We have two dogs in Spain and a small herd of Texas Longhorn cattle at our ranch in Texas.”

 I aim to have my 35 Thousand meetings and calls on days when I don’t have board commitments or meetings with coaching clients to try to create some level of mental divide for myself, although that doesn’t always work.

-My ideal work day starts around noon/1pm and goes to around 7:00pm or later- this is the time I am most productive for other people (we have business in US so time zones are always a juggle) so my mornings will be spent on me, including preparing me for the meetings of the day, and afternoons are for others.
+My ideal work day starts around noon/1pm and goes to around 7:00pm or later - this is the time I'm most productive for other people (we have business in the US so time zones are always a juggle), so my mornings will be spent on me - including preparing for the meetings of the day - and afternoons are for others.

-After work my husband and I generally cook together and debrief our days and then snuggle up for TV with kids and dogs before heading to sleep around 11pm.”
+After work my husband and I generally cook together and debrief our days and then snuggle up for TV with the dogs before heading to sleep around 11pm.”

-Has the coronavirus crisis impacted you personally and professionally?
-How?
+How did the coronavirus crisis impact you personally and professionally?

-“Personally I found it challenging being away from family who are in the US and could not come visit especially around important milestones like my son’s high school graduation.
-But we cannot complain, we are blessed with a home we enjoy and though we all had COVID in April of 2020 we are all healthy.
-Professionally it has certainly been a curve ball for 35 Thousand.
+“Personally I found it challenging being away from family who are in the US and couldn't come visit, especially around important milestones like my son’s high school graduation.
+But we cannot complain - we are blessed with a home we enjoy and though we all had COVID in April of 2020 we are all healthy.
+Professionally it has certainly been a curveball for 35 Thousand.
 We thought for sure we would be launching the skincare line in early 2020.
-Never the less we are here and, ever the optimist, I am convinced we will look back and see this delay as a blessing for the brand in some way.”
+Nevertheless we are here and, ever the optimist, I'm convinced we will look back and see this delay as a blessing for the brand in some way.”